 For too long, the so called ‘high-end’ fashion designers have maintained that fashion is a product of a singular creative vision where the labour of making is often hidden.
 In an attempt to shift this perception, Performative Processes aims to highlight the collaborative nature of fashion by making the production visible in open workshops and by creating a space where dialogue can emerge around sharing of skills, knowledge and creativity.
-As part of the on-going ‘Fashion from the Shadows’ series, Aïcha Abbadi collected some of the most exiting examples at the forefront of this participatory approach to fashion.
+As part of the on-going ‘Fashion from the Shadows’ series, Aïcha Abbadi collected some of the most exciting examples at the forefront of this participatory approach to fashion.

 Onesie World by Adele Varcoe (2018)